Eno (rapper)

-Ensar Albayrak (born 18 June 1998) is a German rapper.
+Ensar Albayrak (born 18 June 1997), known professionally as Eno, is a German rapper.

 Life and career

-His family, of Kurdish descent, emigrated from Turkey to Germany when he was a child.
+Ensar Albayrak was born on 18 June 1997 in Kovancılar, Elazığ, Turkey to parents of Kurdish descent.
+His family emigrated from Turkey to Germany when he was a child.
 Eno grew up in Wiesbaden.
 He began to study Civil engineering at RheinMain University in Wiesbaden before he became successful with music.
 Eno is signed to the label Alles oder Nix which belongs to the rapper Xatar.
-His first major success was the song "Wer macht Para?" (with Dardan).
+His first major success was the song "Wer macht Para?" in collaboration with German rapper Dardan.

 He reached the top of the German single charts with the singles "Roli Glitzer Glitzer" (with Capital Bra & Luciano) and "Ferrari" (with Mero).
+Albayrak released from Alles oder nix Records after his 'BROT' album in 2021.
+As of 2023, he signed with Universal Music Group.